Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: Introduction

 where a kinetic-energy term of $c_3$ is added to give the correct long-range interaction form of the $c_3$ correlator.
 The effective action (\ref{Luscher action}) yields the vacuum energy \cite{Gabadadze:2002ff}:

 This multi-branch function is periodic in $\theta$ and develops cusps at $\theta=\pi, 3\pi,...$, a result derived by Witten in the large-$N$ limit \cite{Witten:1980sp}.
 While this renowned result lends support to the validity of (\ref{Luscher action}), it is important to emphasize that the effective description (\ref{Luscher action}) is strictly derived in the large-$N$ limit.
-See \cite{Gabadadze:2002ff} for a review and \cite{Aurilia:1980xj,Duff:1980qv,Freund:1980xh,Nitta:2018yzb,Nitta:2018vyc} for supersymmetric extensions and further works on $3$-form gauge theory.
+See \cite{Gabadadze:2002ff} for a review and \cite{Aurilia:1980xj,Duff:1980qv,Freund:1980xh,Hata:1980hn, Nitta:2018yzb,Nitta:2018vyc} for further works on $3$-form gauge theory, including supersymmetric versions.

 When massless quarks are introduced, the $\theta$ term can be rotated away, and the theory restores its CP invariance, thus solving the strong CP problem.
 A similar effect can be achieved by introducing an axion $a$ through the Peccei–Quinn mechanism \cite{Peccei:1977ur}.
 This approach employs an anomalous global $U(1)$ symmetry along with a complex scalar field whose phase corresponds to the axion.
 The complex scalar undergoes spontaneous symmetry breaking at a scale $v$, which is much higher than the strong-coupling scale $\Lambda$.
 Below $\Lambda$, Yang-Mills instantons generate an effective potential for $a + \theta$, which is minimized at a point in the field space restoring the CP symmetry.
 The same conclusion can be reached using the $3$-form gauge theory, as demonstrated by Dvali in \cite{Dvali:2005an, Dvali:2022fdv}.
 In this framework, $c_3$ undergoes Higgsing when it absorbs the axion, resulting in $c_3$ becoming a short-range field.
 This mechanism can be elegantly seen in the Kalb-Ramond frame, where the axion is dualized to a $2$-form gauge theory.
 This process effectively eliminates the second term in (\ref{Luscher action}) and restores the CP invariance.